 A 33-year-old woman was arrested Jan.
 6 on Mansion Drive and charged with third-degree grand larceny.

 A burglary at a residence on New York Avenue was discovered Jan.
 3. Personal papers, a cell phone, computer, computer software and video games were stolen.

 A Tennyson Avenue home was burglarized Jan.
 5. Entry was made through a basement window.
-The suspect triggered an alarm and left without taking anything.
-He also dropped his wallet, which police retrieved.
+The suspect triggered the alarm and left without taking anything.
+He dropped his wallet, which police retrieved.

 A Henhawk Road home was

 burglarized Jan.
 6. Jewelry, an Xbox

 A 2000 Honda Civic was stolen from Arlington Avenue on Jan.
 6.

 Police are investigating a shooting that occurred Jan.
 5 at the intersection of Church Street and Merrick Road.
 A double-parked vehicle was shot at, and a passenger was struck in the lower back.

 A metal object was thrown through a window at a BP gas station on Route 25 on Jan.
 3.